 НМО POS (PPO) POS PLUS (PPO PLUS) HDHP In-network preventive care Covered at 100%-includes annual physicals, well-baby and well-child visits, immunizations, and routine vision care.
-Other in-network services You'll have a copay for most innetwork services and prescriptions, except hospitalization, surgery, and high-tech imaging-for those, you'll pay a deductible and coinsurance.
-You'll have a copay for all in-network services, emergency room visits, and prescriptions, except hospitalization, surgery, and high-tech imaging, which are covered in full.
+Other in-network services You'll have a copay network services an except hospitalization high-tech imaging-pay a deductible and d prescriptions, on, surgery, and for those, you'll You'll have a copay for all in-network services, emergency room visits, and prescriptions, except hospitalization, surgery, and high-tech imaging, which are covered in full.
 You'll pay a deductible and then coinsurance for all in-network services.
-Out-of-network services [†] (or in-network without a referral when required) Not covered.
-You'll pay a separate deductible and coinsurance, with a separate out-of-pocket maximum.
-You'll pay a deductible and then coinsurance for all out-of-network services.
-Prescription drugs All plans offer the same prescription drug coverage.
+Out-of-network services† (or in-network without a referral when required) Not covered. rate deductible and n a separate out-of-pocket You'll pay a deductible and then coinsurance for all out-of-network services.
+Prescription drugs All plans offer the sa ame prescription o drug coverage.
 Prescription coverage begins after you meet the full deductible.

-^{} Available through BCBSMA only for employees who reside outside New England.
+^{} Available through BCBSMA only for subscribers who reside outside New England.

-[†] External ("stipendee") postdocs pay premiums on an after-tax basis.
+[†] External ("stipendee") postdocs pay premiums on an after-tax basis and may be subject to imputed income.